Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

 your Cleric, you can focus on increasing combat skills and buying appropriate Holy Warrior powers with earned points.

+## The "This ain't D&D" section

+The main difference between DFRPG Clerics and D&D ones is that they're far less "fighty" when compared to the other professions.
+They're not _bad_ at it in absolute terms, no delver is, but they're definitely not in the same league as the Knight or the Swashbuckler.
+In a way, they resemble the Pathfinder "Cloistered Cleric" more than the armored "Battle Cleric" that's the standard in most D&D-alikes.

+There's nothing preventing you from trying to make them good combatants anyway, but you will have a longer way to go here than if you focus on your magic.

+Their spell list is pretty simimilar in feel, as seen above, but note that Turning is _optional_, and more similar to the old-school version of the D&D power than the more recent ones that do damage instead of scaring the monsters away.

 ## Example Clerics

 Rescued from the distant past of 2017, here's [Kyra][1] from the Pathfinder